 The Office on Women's Health (OWH) has noted that women are living longer, facing more chronic conditions by virtue of lifespan, and coming from a variety of cultural backgrounds, necessitating a focus on the health of women across the lifespan to encourage well-being and functional outcomes.
 Both demographic changes and increasing incidence rates of conditions such as heart disease, diabetes, and breast cancer provide justification for further advancement of health issues facing women.
 The population increase of aging or elderly women is significant.
-An estimated 47.8 million Americans are 65 years of age and older, approximately 55% of whom are women.
-This percentage of older persons, which now comprises 14.9% of the population, is expected to grow to 98.2 million by the year 2060, or approximately 25% of the population [3; 4; 5; 6].
+An estimated 55.8 million Americans are 65 years of age and older, approximately 55% of whom are women.
+This percentage of older persons, which now comprises 13% of the population, is expected to grow to 98.2 million by the year 2060, or approximately 25% of the population [3, 4, 5, 6].
 The older population is also becoming more racially and ethnically diverse.
-Between 2014 and 2060, the share of the older population that is non-Hispanic white is projected to drop by 24%, from 78.3% to 54.6% [6].
-Blacks accounted for 9% of this population in 2017.
+Between 2022 and 2050, the share of the older population that is non-Hispanic White is projected to drop from 75% to 60% [6].
+Black Americans accounted for 9% of this population in 2017.
 This number is projected to grow to 13% by 2060 [7].
-Hispanics accounted for 8% in 2017 and are expected to account for 21% by 2060 [7].
-Asians represented 4% in 2017 and are expected to represent 8% by 2060 [7].
+Hispanic Americans accounted for 8% in 2017 and are expected to account for 21% by 2060 [7].
+Asian Americans represented 4% in 2017 and are expected to represent 8% by 2060 [7].

 One in eight women, or approximately 13%, will develop breast cancer in their lifetime [8].
 Aging is a serious risk factor for breast cancer.
 An estimated 84% of new cases occur in women 50 years of age and older, with the highest incidence rates (26%) occurring in women 50 to 69 years of age [9].
 The older a woman, the greater her risk of both heart disease and breast cancer.
-While age is a well-established risk factor for chronic health conditions, research is lacking regarding differences, health needs, and interventions to maximize strengths in women living with these conditions.
+While age is a wellestablished risk factor for chronic health conditions, research is lacking regarding differences, health needs, and interventions to maximize strengths in women living with these conditions.